chatziko/libqif/README.md

     brew install --HEAD libqif
     brew test --HEAD libqif

+To upgrade to the latest version:

+    brew reinstall --HEAD libqif

 __On Linux__: the method above is available via [Linuxbrew](http://linuxbrew.sh/).
 Make sure you have ```csh``` installed (needed only for the installation).
 Also, Linuxbrew installs everything under ```$HOME/.linuxbrew```, so you need to either configure your system to use libraries from there, or symlink eveything under ```/usr/local```:

     sudo ln -s $HOME/.linuxbrew/include/qif* /usr/local/include/